smita-raj12/Gather.Solution/README.md

 _This MVC web application has the following functionality:_

-* A user registered as a Job seeker they can view jobs.
+* A user registered as a Job seeker can view jobs.

-* A user registered as a Job seeker can search employer contacts with ContactFinderAPI.
+* A user registered as a Job seeker can search employer contacts via built-in ContactFinderAPI.

 * A user registered as a Recruiter can add and delete jobs.

 * A user registered as a Recruiter can view Job seeker information.

-* .

-* .

-* .

 ## Technologies used: